BENTLEIGH CLINIC TEMPORARILY CLOSED

 • Family or partner say he needs more sleep

-• Improved energy and less symptoms when he gets enough sleep
+• Improved energy and fewer symptoms when he gets enough sleep

 • Does not have any medical or mental disorder